robertdrsj/robertdrsj.github.io/README.md

-# XR Software Engineer (NOTE: PROJECT PAGES IN PROGRESS)
+# XR Software Engineer (_Note: Project Pages in Progress_)
 _Contact: robert.drsj(at)gmail.com_<br>

 Hey there!<br>

 I'm a Software Engineer with 8+ years of experience building immersive XR apps, mobile apps, and internal tooling in Unity/Unreal; and 2 years of backend experience using Google Firebase and AWS.
-Industry expertise includes healthcare, education, aerospace, and government.<br>
+Industry expertise includes healthcare, education, aerospace, manufacturing, energy, and government.<br>

 Looking forward to working with you!